-Small Company Risk: Securities of small companies are often less liquid than those of large companies and this could make it difficult to sell a small company security at a desired time or price.
-As a result, small company stocks may fluctuate relatively more in price.
-In general, smaller capitalization companies are also more vulnerable than larger companies to adverse business or economic developments and they may have more limited resources.
+Small and Mid-Cap Company Risk: Securities of small and mid-cap companies are often less liquid than those of large companies and this could make it difficult to sell a small or mid-cap company security at a desired time or price.
+As a result, small and mid-cap company stocks may fluctuate relatively more in price.
+In general, small and mid-capitalization companies are also more vulnerable than larger companies to adverse business or economic developments and they may have more limited resources.

-Risks of Concentrating in the Real Estate Industry: The DFA Global Real Estate Securities Portfolio is concentrated in the real estate industry.
-The exclusive focus by DFA Global Real Estate Securities Portfolio on the real estate industry will cause the Portfolio to be exposed to the general risks of direct real estate ownership.
+Risks of Concentrating in the Real Estate Industry: The Portfolio is concentrated in the real estate industry.
+The exclusive focus by the Portfolio on the real estate industry will cause the Portfolio to be exposed to the general risks of direct real estate ownership.
 The value of securities in the real estate industry can be affected by changes in real estate values and rental income, property taxes, and tax and regulatory requirements.
-Also, the value of securities involves certain unique risks in addition to those risks associated with investing in REITs and REIT-like entities involves certain unique risks in addition to those risks associated with investing in the real estate industry in general.
+Also, the value of securities in the real estate industry may decline with changes in interest rates.
+Investing in REITs and REIT-like entities involves certain unique risks in addition to those risks associated with investing in the real estate industry in general.
 REITs and REIT-like entities are dependent upon management skill, may not be diversified, and are subject to heavy cash flow dependency and self-liquidation.
-REITs and REIT-like entities are deemed for tax purposes as passive foreign investment companies (PFICs), which could result in the receipt of taxable dividends to shareholders at an unfavorable tax rate.
+REITs and REIT-like entities also are subject to the possibility of failing to qualify for tax free pass-through of income.
+Also, many foreign REIT-like entities are deemed for tax purposes as passive foreign investment companies (PFICs), which could result in the receipt of taxable dividends to shareholders at an unfavorable tax rate.
 Also, because REITs and REIT-like entities typically are invested in a limited number of projects or in a particular market segment, these entities are more susceptible to adverse developments affecting a single project or market segment than more broadly diversified investments.
-The performance of DFA Global Real Estate Securities Portfolio may be materially different from the broad equity market.
+The performance of the Portfolio may be materially different from the broad equity market.